sohailsomani/soso-state/README.md

 **Note:** See the output of [test_benchmark.py](tests/test_benchmark.py) [here](https://github.com/sohailsomani/soso-state/runs/1809770788#step:5:134).

-In a nutshell, for CPython update+event emit takes ~14 microseconds as compared to a manual update + event which takes about ~2 microseconds.
+In CPython, `soso.state` update+event emit has a median overhead of 11 microseconds vs 1.5 microseconds.

-For pypy3.8, update+event emit takes 300 nanoseconds as compared to a manual update + event which takes 200 nanoseconds.
+For pypy3.8, the median update+event emit is ~260 nanoseconds vs 60 nanoseconds.

-So if performance is a major concern, then use pypy3.8.
+Therefore, if performance is a major concern, use pypy3.8.

+There have been minor structural optimizations implemented, but nothing for high performance Python.
+There is the possibility of a major (i.e., order of magnitude improvement) via a redesign of the implementation but it would take a long time to implement and there is no pressing need for it.

 ### Atomic updates